fitbenchmarking/fitbenchmarking/README.md

 Mantid on Windows is shipped with Python.
 The above steps can also be done from a standard command terminal, in which case please ensure that you are upgrading against Python installed with Mantid, which by default is located in `C:\MantidInstall\bin`.

+## FitBenchmarking SasView
+The `example_runScripts_SasView.py` file is designed to benchmark minimizers supported by SasView (Bumps).

+In order to do so, Bumps, sasmodels and sascalc need to be installed.
+Note that Bumps and sasmodels can be installed via `pip` commands.
+However, as of this writing, sascalc is not an independent package yet and, therefore, cannot be installed via `pip`.
+Thus, sascalc is now included in FitBenchmarking under the folder `fitbenchmarking/sas`.

+To install Bumps and sasmodels, run the following command on console:
+1. `python -m pip install bumps`
+2. `python -m pip install sasmodels`

 ## Description
 The tool creates a table/tables that shows a comparison between the different minimizers available in a fitting software (e.g. scipy or mantid), based on their accuracy and/or runtimes.